 I took the high-speed ferry from Koh Lipe to Koh Lanta with Satun Pakbara Speed Boat which costs 1,700 baht (US$ 54.45).
 There was no way to budge the price, so that was the cheapest I found in Koh Lipe.
 The journey lasted four 4 hours and unfortunately, the boat ride was very bumpy.
 Almost everyone was sick and the engine even stopped working a few times in the middle of the ocean!

 So, IF you’re prepared to deal with an extremely bumpy boat ride, you may choose this option.
 If I had to do it again, I would have chosen the longer route; that is, taking a shorter ferry ride and a shared van to Koh Lanta for about 1,200 baht (US$ 39) for a seven-hour journey.

 Once you get to Saladan Pier, you will have to take a taxi/tuk-tuk to your accommodation.
 I paid 300 baht (US$ 9.80) to get from Saladan Pier to my accommodation in Klong Khong.

 BEST TIME TO VISIT KOH LANTA

 The best time to visit Koh Lanta is between November and April for the best weather.
-December to February is usually very crowded and prices tend to be higher.
-May to October is the low season, so you can end up with better hotel deals, but do expect some rainfalls.
+December to February is the peak tourist season and this is when it’s a bit more crowded and prices tend to be slightly higher.
+May to October is the low season, so you end up with better hotel deals, but do expect some rainfalls.

 Thanks to its laid-back vibes and cheap cost of living, Koh Lanta is slowly becoming a favorite among budget travelers.
 So, you should definitely take advantage of this and plan a stop to Koh Lanta during your Thailand itinerary.
-I hope you found this Koh Lanta travel guide helpful and do let me know if you have any questions.
+I hope you found this guide to the best things to do in Koh Lanta helpful and do let me know if you have any questions.
 Happy planning!